 When combined, the three steps produce an invaluable technique for generating leads on LinkedIn.
 The three-step technique consists of:

 Once an individual accepts your connection request, you are free to respond with a short “thank you” note as an ice-breaker.
 Alternatively, you can use an approach developed exclusively by eCuras, the “Synergies” approach.
 A Synergies message would look something like this:

 Hi [first name]

 I wanted to thank you for the connection.
-We [very short one-sentence pitch].
-Is there a current project that I can help with, or other synergies that we can explore?
+We [concise one-sentence pitch].
+Is there a current project that I can help with or other synergies that we can explore?

 I look forward to hearing from you.

 [When signing off, do not include links.
 You don’t want to appear promotional; this message is designed to be personal and authentic.]